 Whether you are spending one day at Greenwich or are here for a weekend, you can enjoy several activities here.
 If this is your first visit to Greenwich, it is best to head to the observatory and start your day sightseeing.
 Greenwich is one of the top touristy things to do in London.

 See Related: London vs Paris

 12. Head to the glass walkway on Tower Bridge

 How about walking 42 meters on top of the River Thames?
 Sounds interesting?
 You can have a great time with your friends and family walking over the glass slabs while there is traffic and people right below.

-There is a mirror above that provides the best selfie angles while you enjoy the panoramic views from the Tower Bridge.
-It is slightly touristy but there are some things you cannot miss out on.
+There is a mirror above that provides the best selfie angles while you enjoy the panoramic views from Tower Bridge.
+It is slightly touristy but can be worth it as you explore the views of east London.

 13. Relax at the beach

 Get away from the hustle and bustle of the city and relax at the beach.
 A summer day is always well spent near the beach.
 There are a few choices around but you will never go wrong with Brighton.